 Joe’s practice focuses on representing individuals and businesses in a broad range of government investigations and criminal cases throughout North Carolina and the country.
-He has over twenty years experience in both federal and state courts.
+He has over 25 years of experience in both federal and state courts.
 His clients have included public officials, corporate executives and business owners, doctors, lawyers, judges, and businesses of all sizes.
 Joe has been recognized by numerous publications as a leading white collar criminal defense attorney in North Carolina.
 In 2017, Joe was inducted as a Fellow of the American College of Trial Lawyers.
 The College is composed of the best of the trial bar from the United States and Canada, and Fellows are chosen by invitation only after a thorough vetting process.
 Membership in the College is limited to one percent of the total lawyer population of the state in which the lawyer practices.

 Joe has defended clients in cases and investigations involving allegations of fraud, tax crimes, antitrust violations, customs violations, environmental crimes, securities crimes, money laundering, and drug crimes.
 A substantial portion of his practice involves the representation of clients in criminal tax matters and in the representation of health care providers in litigation against the government in criminal cases and in civil False Claims Act cases.
 Joe has represented numerous clients in civil forfeiture proceedings in federal court, and successfully obtained the return to the client of property seized by the government.
 Joe also represents business clients in civil False Claims Act cases in federal courts and in other high-stakes civil litigation.